crahan/HolidayHackChallenge2019/docs/index.md

 > And Jack Frost hasn't made a peep,
 > And Jack Frost hasn't made a peep...

-## KringleCon 3: Jack Frost?
+## KringleCon 3
-After thwarting the Tooth Fairy's dastardly plans and meeting up with Santa and Krampus at the top of the Bell Tower at Elf University you'll find a letter in the back left corner of the room.
-It appears that the Tooth Fairy wasn't working alone!
-Could this be a hint for 2020?
-Will we be facing off with Jack Frost at KringleCon 3? *Cue the ominous music*.
+The final piece of the [narrative](#narrative), its CSS class, as well as the [letter of wintry magic](https://downloads.elfu.org/LetterOfWintryMagic.pdf) you find in the top left corner of the Elf University Bell Tower all hint at what might be in store for next year's KringleCon event.
+It appears that the Tooth Fairy wasn't working alone and all this time Jack Frost had apparently been helping her out!
+Ho-ho-ho-holy cliffhanger, Batman!

 ![Letter](./img/misc/letter.png)